Out of the shadows, China hackers turn cyber gatekeepers

 “Many people feel that now white hats have some space to do things, or make money, while hackers can’t do bad things anymore,” said one hacker who asked not to be identified because of his former work with the government.

-Aside from companies like Alibaba, Tencent and Baidu beefing up their defenses, China’s government has also been working to ramp up the data security of the country as a whole.
+Aside from companies like Alibaba, Tencent and Baidu beefing up their defences, China’s government has also been working to ramp up the data security of the country as a whole.

 Agencies including the Cyberspace Administration of China have led educational efforts around promoting data security.